qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/gui_toolkit/ui_table_styling.rst

 Scrollbars
 ==========

 Each widget which uses the scrolling capabilities (as the table pane scroller does) can use themed scrollbars.
-By using them you can also style them, since they are rendered by decorators which are now quite common to, right?
+By using them you can also style them, since they are rendered by decorators which are now quite common to you, right?
 So this section won't dive too deep into styling scrollbars and just gives hints at which appearance you have to get your hands on.
 The default appearance of the scrollbars for the table is

 ::